roerstrand/blazor-quiz-app-layered-architecture/README.md

 This application was initially developed as part of a group project and has since been further developed and extended individually, focusing on improved structure, features, and overall design.
 This project was built to explore modern .NET development, component-based UI, and structured application design.

 ## 👥 Contributors
-Originally developed as a group project.Further developed and extended individually by Robin Erik Strandberg.
+Originally developed as a group project.

+Further developed and extended individually by Robin Erik Strandberg, focusing on structure, features, and overall design improvements.